-The environmental and social impact of our operations also extends to the goods and services provided on our behalf through our third party vendors.
-Since the release of our Environmental Policy Framework in 2005, we have been committed to adopting more sustainable procurement and supply chain practices.
+The environmental and social impact of our operations also extends to the goods and services provided on our behalf by third party vendors.
+We are committed to adopting more sustainable procurement and supply chain practices.

-We continue to advance our commitments to sustainable supply chain management through the development and deployment of a sustainable procurement framework that is integrated across our whole procurement lifecycle, prioritizing our material risks and promoting innovative collaboration with our vendors.
+We continue to advance our commitments to sustainable supply chain management through the development of our ESG vendor governance framework that is integrated across our whole procurement and vendor management lifecycle, prioritizing our material risks and promoting innovative collaboration with our vendors.

 Responsible Procurement & Supply Chain Management

-We engage our vendors across a host of ESG topics in order to drive change across our operations and also within our supply chain.
-Climate change is one of our key environmental focus areas and in 2018 we received the highest rating ‘A’ for the Carbon Disclosure Project (CDP) supplier engagement assessment.
-We will continue to work with our vendors as we work towards our 2020 carbon and energy reduction goals.
+We engage our vendors across a host of ESG topics in order to drive change across our operations and within our supply chain.
+Climate change is one of our key environmental focus areas and in 2020 we received the highest rating ‘A’ for the Carbon Disclosure Project (CDP) supplier engagement assessment.
+We will also continue to work with our vendor partners to make progress toward our 2030 Net Zero supply chain commitment.

-During the demolition and construction of our new building in London, we engaged with our contractors and their supply chain to help minimize our impact on the environment and promote the engagement of local labor, local and small businesses, as well as create opportunities for apprentices and trainees.
+During the demolition and construction of Plumtree Court in London, we engaged with our contractors and their supply chain to help minimize our impact on the environment and promote the engagement of local labor, local and small businesses, as well as create opportunities for apprentices and trainees.
 Highlights include:

-- Over 99% of waste has been diverted from landfill
+- Over 99% of waste was diverted from landfill

-- 100% of timber used is from sustainably managed forests (Forest Stewardship Council certified)
+- 100% of timber used was from sustainably managed forests (Forest Stewardship Council certified)